web-platform-tests/rfcs/rfcs/crash_test.md

 * A new executor type with the following behaviour:
   - Load the test URL
-  - If there is no `class=wait` on the root element, mark the test as passed when the load is complete, all fonts have finished loading, and the rendering is stable.
+  - If there is no `class=test-wait` on the root element, mark the test as passed when the load is complete, all fonts have finished loading, and the rendering is stable.
- - If `class=wait` appears on the root element, mark the test as complete once the previous conditions are met and that class has been removed.
+ - If `class=test-wait` appears on the root element, mark the test as complete once the previous conditions are met and that class has been removed.